19 gifts the runner in your life will appreciate, according to experts

-Running is activity that’s kept many people sane these past few months.
-Not only can you safely jog at a social-distance, but it’s a happy place to clear your head, improve your heart health and take much-needed deep breaths.
+Running is an activity that’s kept many people sane these past few months.
+Not only can you safely jog at a social distance, but it’s a happy place to clear your head, improve your heart health and take much-needed deep breaths.

-So, what can you get them for their obsession?
-Here, we spoke with running experts, professional runners and podiatrists to recommend the best-of-the-best running shoes, gear, accessories and more for 2020.
+So what can you get them for their obsession?
+Here, we spoke with running experts, professional runners and podiatrists to recommend the best of the best running shoes, gear, accessories and more for 2020.
 Want more gift ideas?
-Check out all of them here, and check out our tips for making sure your gift arrive in time too.
+Check out all of them here, and check out our tips for making sure your gift arrives in time too.

 Running shoes